WINDER LAW FIRM

 Hazardous chemicals were found in the water at Fort Detrick.
 Some individuals who lived or worked there or nearby have reported severe health issues.
 Research is ongoing to evaluate potential risks.

 If you were exposed and later developed a related illness, you may want to explore your legal options.
-Contact us today for a free consultation to learn more.
+You can request a free legal consultation to learn about possible options.

 Key Takeaways

-• Studies have found PFAS, TCE, PCE and benzene in Fort Detrick’s water supply.
+- Studies have found chemicals such as PFAS, TCE, PCE, benzene and more in Fort Detrick’s water supply.
 Health officials continue to evaluate potential risks.

-• Some studies suggest these toxic substances may be linked to various cancers and other illnesses.
+- Some studies suggest these toxic substances may be associated with various cancers and other illnesses.
 Research is ongoing.

-• Contamination was mainly a threat to military families, veterans, and civilians who lived on or near base at the time of the contamination.
+- Contamination was mainly a threat to military families, veterans, and civilians who lived on or near the base at the time of the contamination.

-Let’s examine the history of the situation at Fort Detrick to better understand the contamination and the implied lawsuits.
+Let’s examine the history of the situation at Fort Detrick to better understand the contamination and why some individuals have filed lawsuits.

 Why Are Lawsuits Being Filed?

 According to the EPA, Fort Detrick military personnel and their families might have been exposed to toxic drinking water.
-Health risks were present on base for people who ingested or touched contaminants in soil or groundwater.
+Health risks may have been present on base for individuals who ingested or came into contact with contaminants in soil or groundwater.
 Some of the chemicals that contaminated the base include:

 The Kristen Renee Foundation has also asserted that residents in communities surrounding the base developed cancer due to Fort Detrick.
-The foundation also claimed independent testing showed evidence of the presence of dioxins on the base that might be linked to the cancers.
+The foundation also claimed independent testing showed evidence of the presence of dioxins on the base that according to studies might be associated with cancers.

 Additionally, hazardous waste was buried in the ground on the base, and a treatment system for ultra-hazardous waste malfunctioned.

-Due to alleged findings of contaminants that have been linked to various cancers, some individuals in the vicinity of Fort Detrick during the contamination have filed lawsuits.
+Due to alleged findings of contaminants that have been associated with various cancers, some individuals in the vicinity of Fort Detrick during the contamination have filed lawsuits.

 Who Is Filing These Claims?